A Second

 The guide spacer gently touches the underside of the bearing plate on which the timescale arc rotates.
 It thus prevents the unwanted rotation.

-Fig. 28.
-The guide spacer in the final assembly – touching the underside of
+The guide spacer in the final assembly touching

 The drive belt was cut from a 1 metre timing belt with a width of 25mm and a 5mm pitch.
 The belt width and the pitch obviously matched the timing pulley used to pull it.
 The pitch of a pulley, or timing belt, is the distance between two adjacent tooth centres.